axgle/ip/README.md

-17MonIP Golang Lib
+﻿17MonIP Golang Lib
 ======

-IP search based on 17monipdb, the IP database parser for china with golang.
+IP search based on 17monipdb, the IP database for china with golang.

 install